Rabies in pets

-Your pet can get rabies if it:
+Your pet can get rabies if:

-- is bitten by a rabid animal
+- it is bitten by a rabid animal

-- gets saliva, brain or spinal tissue from an infected animal, dead or alive, in an open cut, sore, wound, eyes, mouth or nose
+- it gets saliva, brain or spinal tissue from an infected animal, dead or alive, in an open cut, sore, wound, eyes, mouth or nose

-Symptoms of rabies
+Signs of rabies

-The symptoms of rabies in pets include:
+The signs of rabies in pets include:

 - more quiet or depressed